-Equipment rinsate blanks consist of deionized water processed through decontaminated sampling equipment (including filtration equipment as appropriate), collected into sample bottles and preserved.
+Equipment rinsate blanks consist of reagent grade (deionized) water processed through decontaminated sampling equipment (including filtration equipment as appropriate), collected into sample bottles and preserved.
 DI blanks consist of deionized water placed directly from storage containers into sample containers and preserved.
-Rinsate and DI blanks for monitoring well groundwater samples, and DI blanks for surface water samples will be collected at a frequency of one per twenty samples (1/20) or one per day, whichever is greater.
-DI blanks for water supply well groundwater samples will be collected at a frequency of one per twenty samples (1/20) over the course of the complete water supply well monitoring event.
+Rinsate and DI blanks for monitoring well groundwater samples, and DI blanks for water supply well and surface water samples will be collected at a frequency of 5%, or one per twenty natural samples (1/20) over the course of the monitoring event.
 Deionized water for collection of field blanks will be obtained from the analytical laboratory.